 Washing hands – Therapists will thoroughly wash hands before and after each patient encounter.

-Personal protection equipment – When working with a screened patient population, your therapist will wear a surgical mask during your regardless of vaccination status.
+Personal protection equipment – When working with a screened patient population, your therapist will wear a surgical face mask during your regardless of vaccination status.
 Masks are required by all patients as this is a health care clinic treating patients of all ages.

 Therapist will avoid hugs, handshakes, and contact outside of a physical exam.